LKV (Laked Blood with Kanamycin and Vancomycin) Agar

 * All AnaeroGRO™ plated media is provided in standard 15x100mm monoplates or biplates.
 Each plate or set of plates is packaged in an oxygen-free gas flushed foil pouch containing a desiccant and an oxygen scavenger sachet.

-Hardy Diagnostics Laked Blood with Kanamycin and Vancomycin Agar is recommended for use in the isolation and partial identification of obligately anaerobic gram-negative bacilli, such as Prevotella spp. and Bacteroides spp.
+Hardy Diagnostics AnaeroGRO™ LKV (Laked Blood with Kanamycin and Vancomycin) Agar is recommended for use in the selective isolation and partial identification of obligately anaerobic gram-negative bacilli, such as Prevotella spp. and Bacteroides spp.

-Brucella Agar is the basal medium for Laked Blood with Kanamycin and Vancomycin Agar.
-Dextrose, peptones, yeast extract, hemin, vitamin K and laked sheep blood are among the nutrients included in the medium.
+Brucella Agar is the basal medium for LKV (Laked Blood with Kanamycin and Vancomycin) Agar.
+Dextrose, peptones, yeast extract, hemin, vitamin K and laked sheep blood are among the nutrients included in this medium.
 Dextrose serves as an energy source; peptones provide nitrogenous compounds, and yeast extract supplies B vitamins.
 Sodium chloride is incorporated to provide essential electrolytes.
 Sodium bisulfite, a reducing substance, is added to help maintain reduced conditions and a low pH.

 Ingredients per liter of deionized water:*

 |Reducing Agents/Peroxide Inhibitors||1.5gm|

 |Laked Sheep Blood||50.0ml|